 - For a men’s engagement ring, or a less expensive "starter" wedding ring that will be replaced with a gold, palladium, or platinum wedding band.

-- You know you are prone to loosing things (good for you for admitting that to yourself), and don't want the responsibility of something too valuable.
+- You know you are prone to losing things (good for you for admitting that to yourself), and don't want the responsibility of something too valuable.
 A silver band is less expensive to replace than a gold one.

 - You like the idea of a ring that develop a patina from wear, with each mark demoting the passage of time.